mwaqasbhati/WBSwipeableCell/README.md

 ## Usage

-You need to add below mentioned code in `cellForRowAt` for UITableView and `cellForItemAt` for UICollectionView
+You need to add below mentioned code in `cellForRowAt` for UITableView or `cellForItemAt` for UICollectionView

 ````swift
 func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {